WMaia9/infoRates/docs/EVALUATION_Timesform.md

 ## Abstract

 We investigate the effect of temporal sampling density on action recognition accuracy using TimeSformer fine-tuned on UCF-101.
-A systematic evaluation across 25 coverage-stride configurations reveals that reducing temporal frame coverage from 100% to 25% results in a statistically significant accuracy reduction of 7.9% ($\pm 10.9\%$) on average, with individual action classes experiencing degradation ranging from 0.1% to 56.8%.
-Hypothesis testing confirms that coverage has a large, statistically significant effect on accuracy ($F(4,500)=38.5$, $p<0.001$, $\eta^2=0.236$), whereas stride effects are negligible at full coverage ($p>0.05$).
+A systematic evaluation across 25 coverage-stride configurations reveals that reducing temporal frame coverage from 100% to 25% results in a statistically significant accuracy reduction of 7.0% ($\pm 11.1\%$) on average, with individual action classes experiencing degradation ranging from -14.39% to 38.28%.
+Hypothesis testing confirms that coverage has a significant main effect on accuracy ($F(4,1005)=16.357$, $p<0.001$, $\eta^2=0.061$), whereas stride effects are negligible at full coverage ($p>0.05$).
 Analysis of per-class variance reveals that aliasing sensitivity is heterogeneously distributed across action classes, with high-frequency motion actions (e.g., BodyWeightSquats, HighJump) exhibiting extreme vulnerability to temporal undersampling.
 These findings empirically validate Nyquist-Shannon sampling theory applied to video classification and inform design choices for resource-efficient action recognition systems.

 ---